Project Announced to Expand Groundwater Protection Data Regionwide

 Updates to Wellhead Protection Viewer and Potential Contamination Source Inventory Coming this Fall

-The Wellhead Protection Viewer updates are anticipated to be complete by mid-fall and will provide an advantage for communities both large and small by improving their access to regional data, encouraging local leaders to make informed decisions about our drinking water resources, and increasing their competitiveness for additional groundwater funding opportunities in the future.
+The Wellhead Protection Viewer updates are anticipated to be completed by mid-fall and will provide an advantage to both large and small communities throughout the region by improving accessibility to regional data, encouraging local leaders to make informed decisions about our drinking water resources, and supplying data that can be used to prepare for future funding opportunities that protect and improve groundwater.